-Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop
+Poop Guide for Babies: a Comprehensive Guide to Baby Poop

 Another reason why it’s a perpetual theme throughout the diaper years?
 Because baby’s poop habits change all the time.
 In fact, when it comes to baby poop, there’s a whole spectrum of what’s considered the norm.
 There are a lot of factors that can contribute to color, consistency and frequency.
 What’s normal for a breastfed baby (i.e. mustard-like poop) may not be normal for a formula-fed baby (soft and yellow, green or brown-ish).
-A little one that’s eating solid foods will also have a baby poop that’s very different from an infant that’s still exclusively breastfeeding or formula-feeding.
+A little one who’s eating solid foods will also have baby poop that’s very different from an infant who’s still exclusively breastfeeding or formula-feeding.
 Suffice to say, baby’s poop will evolve and so will your idea of “normal.”

 Unlike many of your child’s milestones, you likely won’t take a picture of baby’s first poop—but it’s an important one.
 Usually sticky and darkish green-black in color, baby’s first poop is called meconium and is made up of everything baby ingested in utero, including amniotic fluid, skin cells and water.
-(Typically, baby should pass their first meconium within 24 hours of birth.)
+(Typically, baby should pass their first meconium within 24 to 48 hours of birth.)

 Your newborn’s poop should progressively get looser and lighter in color.
 If it doesn’t, or if baby isn’t consistently pooping in the first few days of life, it could be a sign that they’re not getting proper nutrition and need a follow-up visit with the pediatrician, Swanson says.

 In the first four to six weeks of life, regardless of whether your infant is breastfed or formula-fed, you should expect your newborn to poop after nearly every feeding, Swanson says.
-And depending on whether you’re breastfeeding, formula feeding or combination feeding, the stools will likely look different.
+And depending on whether you’re breastfeeding, formula-feeding or combination feeding, the stools will likely look different.
 Breastfed baby poop is often yellow, seedy and runny, while a formula-fed baby’s poop may be darker and thicker.

 How often should a breastfed baby poop?